nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 There are 17 different categories (DataFrame columns) to assess.
 #### 3.0 Price
-We have 475 rows with NaN as price - 2.38% of the total

-Assumption: Drop the NaN values (as (al)most (all) of the data is not filled out)
+ASSUMPTION:  We have 475 rows with NaN as price - 2.38% of the total Drop the NaN values (as (al)most (all) of the data is not filled out)

 #### 3.1 locality
 No dropping / replacing needed - All values are filled out